TimDouglas28/Border-Theory/README.md

 # Border-Theory
 A Computational Linguistic Approach to Study Border Theory at Scale

-Repository containing the data and code for running the work-life analysis in 'A Computational Linguistic Approach to Study Border Theory at Scale'
+Public repository containing the data and code for running the work-life analysis in "A Computational Linguistic Approach to Study Border Theory at Scale" (CSCW'24).

 ## Instructions
 There are two main files in this repository: topic_modelling.py and work_life_analysis.py.
 These files must be ran in order.